oliverwilms/irisrest/README.md

 ## irisrest
 This is a REST API application in  ObjectScript using Docker container for InterSystems IRIS.
-The repository includes files which let you immedietly compile your ObjecScript files in InterSystems IRIS Community Edition in a docker container.
+The repository includes files which let you immediately compile your ObjecScript files in InterSystems IRIS Community Edition in a docker container.

 ## Prerequisites
 This needs to have git and docker installed.